Large and very singular solutions to semilinear elliptic equations: Introduction and main results

-Up to now we do not know whether this condition is also necessary condition for the existence of the v.s. solution to semilinear parabolic equations of structure \eqref{ad5*}.
-But the study of v.s. solution in elliptic case, i.e. a v.s. soltion to equations of structure \eqref{1.17}, is more advanced in terms of the corresponding Dini condition \eqref{1.24}.
-Namely, in \cite{ShV1} the following result about sufficiency was proved.
-Let $\{u_k(x)\}$ be a sequence of solutions of equation \eqref{1.17}, \eqref{1.19}, \eqref{1.20}, satisfying boundary condition:
+So far, we haven't known whether this condition is also a necessary condition for the existence of a v.s. solution to semilinear parabolic equations of the structure \eqref{ad5*}.
+But in the case of the semilinear elliptic equation \eqref{1.17} the role of the Dini-type condition \eqref{1.24} for the existence of the corresponding v.s. solution has been studied more fully by now.
+Particularly, in \cite{ShV1} the following result about the sufficiency was proved.
+Let $\{u_k(x)\}$ be a sequence of solutions of equation \eqref{1.17}, \eqref{1.19}, \eqref{1.20}, satisfying the boundary condition: